tasdikrahman/tasdikrahman.me/_posts/2019-03-22-solo-backpacking-trip-to-hampi-gokarna-goa-budget.md

 <center><img src="/content/images/2019/03/hampi-market.jpg"></center>

 If you keep walking in that direction, you will what is called [Talarigatta gate](http://hampi.in/talarigatta-gate), which is located stratefically to the north, north-east of the Vijayanagara city leading to the river known as 'Talarigatta'(toll collection point).
 The gate way, which is narrow, is built in to the fortification wall which enclosed the capital city.
-It's a two storeid structure with a provision for a guard pavilion in the first storey, the latter having beautifully cut plaster decoration.
+It's a two storied structure with a provision for a guard pavilion in the first storey, the latter having beautifully cut plaster decoration.

 <center><img src="/content/images/2019/03/talarigatta.jpg"></center>